What is a sub brand and when do you need one

 When you want to launch a new product or course:

-If you're launching a new (digital) product that is different from what you currently offer, it can make sense to create a sub brand for it.
-This allows you to differentiate the new product from your existing offerings, and make sure that customers know what they're getting.
+If you're launching a new product that's different from what you currently offer, it makes sense to create a sub brand for it.
+This keeps the parent brand clear while letting the new product build its own audience.

 When you want to rebrand: